JStateson/MacroViewer/README.md

 There is a demo video at http://stateson.net/images/Demo-HP-Macros.mp4

-A sample macro file can be downloaded 'macro-src'
+A sample macro file can be downloaded and un-zipped 'macro-src'

 A zip with binaries can be downloaded if you do not wish to build the app